general-algorithmics/dnet-gaps-dt/README.md

 # Darknet-cpp

+This is enhanced version with higher perceived frame rate on under-powered machines.
 Darknet-cpp project is a bug-fixed and C++ compilable version of darknet, an open source neural network framework written in C and CUDA.
 Darknet-cpp builds on Linux, Windows and also tested on Mac by users.

 **Features**